-- 4.5.1 It is your responsibility to make yourself available for all assessments, including inclass tests, presentations, vivas, and examinations at the proper time and place. - 4.5.2 Your lecturers and/or Programme Manager will inform you of the dates for assessments (in-class tests) taking place during the semester. - 4.5.3 The dates for the in-course assessments, presentations and vivas will be uploaded on MOVE, MyMajan App and will be published on notice boards. - 4.5.4 End-of-semester examination timetables are normally published at least one month prior to the start of the examinations.
-You should always check the notice boards, MOVE and MyMajan App for the published timetable, and for any changes announced. - 4.5.5 You will need to ensure that you are free to attend all assessments, whether they are during the semester or at the end of the semester, or in the August/September re-sit period. - 4.5.6 The names of students sitting for an examination will be published on the Faculty notice boards before the start of the examination. - 4.5.7 If you have not completed the registration for the module, your name will not appear for assessments in that module.
-You cannot attempt any assessment for which you are not registered. - 4.5.8 If your name is not included on the list for any reason, you must contact the Registry Department immediately; otherwise, you will not be allowed to sit the examination. - 4.5.9 If you have failed a module, you must register for that module at the beginning of the semester, and must attend classes, before you can attempt the assessments. - 4.5.10 If you attend an examination without proper authorisation or registration, the College is under no obligation to accept your work.
-The Examination Board will
+- 4.5.1 It is your responsibility to make yourself available for all assessments, including in-class tests, presentations, vivas, and examinations at the proper time and place. - 4.5.2 Your lecturers and/or Programme Manager/Director of Studies/Examination Office will inform you of the dates for assessments (in-class tests) taking place during the semester. - 4.5.3 The dates for the in-class tests will be uploaded on MOVE, MyMajan App and will be published on notice boards. - 4.5.4 End-of-semester examination timetables are normally published at least one month prior to the start of the examinations.
+You should always check the notice boards, MOVE and MyMajan App for the published timetable, and for any changes announced. - 4.5.5 You will need to ensure that you are free to attend all assessments, whether they are during the semester or at the end of the semester, or in the August September resit period. - 4.5.6 The in-class test / exam seating arrangement will be published on the Faculty notice boards and in the reception area of all MUC blocks on the day of the inclass test / examination. - 4.5.7 If you have not completed the registration for the module, your name will not appear for assessments in that module.
+You cannot attempt any assessment for which you are not registered. - 4.5.8 If your student ID is not included on the list for any reason, you must contact the Registry Department immediately.
+If required, the Registry Department may guide you with a course of action. - 4.5.9 If you have failed a module, you must register for that module at the beginning of the semester, and must attend classes, before you can attempt the assessments.

-- not consider your work, as you were not registered for the module at the time of attending the examination. - 4.5.11 You need to ensure that you have your current MUC ID card when attending examinations. - 4.5.12 The College reserves the right not to allow students who have not cleared their fees to sit for an examination.
+- 4.5.10 If you attend an examination without proper authorisation or registration, the College is under no obligation to accept your work.
+The Examination Board will not consider your work, as you were not registered for the module at the time of attending the examination. - 4.5.11 You need to ensure that you have your current MUC ID card when attending examinations. - 4.5.12 Normally MUC allows students to attend an examination, however it reserves the right not to allow if students have not cleared their fees.